Please read before sending me a question.

 14. Why do you only do video game stuff?
 Why not movies/shows/etc.?

 A. I guess I've kind of established my channel at this point to be video game cover based.
 I have thought about branching out in the future though!

 15. What tuning do you use in your covers?

-A. My most typical set up is as follows: Electric guitars in Drop C (C G C F A D), Bass in B Standard (B E A D G), and everything else like acoustic and classical guitars in standard.
-Most of the time, I will say in the description if I used a different tuning.
+A. My most typical set up is as follows: 7-String Rhythm Guitars in Drop A (A E A D G B E), 6-String Rhythm guitars in Drop C (C G C F A D), Bass in B Standard (B E A D G), and everything else like acoustic and classical guitars in standard.

 16. Is there anywhere I can buy your covers?